rguides

-Building CLI Tools in R
+Building CLI Tools in R: A Practical Guide

-Installing CLI Packages
+Installing CLI packages

 Two packages dominate R CLI development: argparse and optparse.
 Both are available from CRAN.